CRM (Basic): Import a Client List

 If some rows were skipped (because of errors), you can export a zipped CSV file telling you which ones and why.
 Reasons for skipped rows include empty cells in mandatory columns (e.g., contact names) or cells in the email column that are missing email addresses.
 Now, you can leave the page; the process continues on its own.
 The export results will be sent to you via email.

 If you are having difficulties with the import process, let us know!
 Our team is always happy to help!

 Who Can Import?

-A firm owner is always able to import contacts and create accounts on TaxDome.
-If you want one or more team members to import instead, give them access rights to manage contacts:
+A firm owner and admin can import contacts and create accounts on TaxDome.
+If you want team members to be able to import, give them access rights to manage contacts:

-1. Go to Settings, select Team & Plans in the menu bar, navigate to Active Team Members, then click on the team member’s names in the list.
+1. Go to Settings, select Team & Plans in the menu bar, click on the three dots to the far right of the team member’s name, then click Edit.